arshhad45/contract-risk-analysis-bot/README.md

 Jurisdiction locations

-Deliverables & obligations
+Obligations & deliverables

-⚖ Clause Intent Detection
+6. Clause Intent Detection

-Classifies clauses into:
+Each clause is classified into:

 Obligation